OnwukaNgozi/ngozi_altschool/.ansible/README.md

 ![Screenshot 3](/connection%20established.png)

-Then run your playbook using, mine is lamp-stack.yml
+Then run your playbook using,

-ansible-playbook <playbookname.yml> -i host-inventory
+ansible-playbook lamp-stack.yml -i host-inventory

 This will copy the file to the slave VM and execute it.